fledge-iot/fledge-south-csvplayback/docs/index.rst

                 No. of rows to skip or combine to single value.
 Used when headerMethod is either skip_rows or pass_in_datapoint.

   - **'variableCols': type: boolean default: 'false'**:
-                It should be set true when the columns in every row of CSV is variable.
+                It should be set true, when the columns in every row of CSV are not fixed.
 For example
                 If you have a file like this

                 a,b,c